How Can I Obtain Copies of Records

 Records are microfilmed if the retention of the file is sufficient enough to warrant the microfilming process.
 Court files, such as traffic court records, are not microfilmed because of their relatively short retention schedule.
 However, other types of court files are routinely filmed prior to being destroyed.
 Duplicate copies of all microfilmed records are then sent out-of-state for retention.
 This is done as a precautionary measure to ensure record preservation in the event of a local disaster.
 Microfilmed felony and misdemeanor court records may be viewed at the Clerk’s Office in the Criminal Justice Center.
 This service is free of charge.

-All records, with the exception of Juvenile records, are available for public viewing during the Clerk’s operating hours of 8:00am to 5:00pm.
-Unless a record has been previously sealed or expunged, it is available for viewing by any inquiring member of the public.
-This general excludes juvenile records.
-Due to the sensitive nature of these files, they are only viewable by court order, or by the person to whom the juvenile record relates.
-If you wish to view a file relating to a juvenile charge, you must present proper photo identification.
+Due to the sensitive nature of juvenile criminal records, these files are only viewable by court order, or by the person to whom the juvenile record relates.
+If you qualify under these standards and wish to view a file relating to a juvenile charge, you must present proper photo identification.

 Read our webpage article on sealing or expunging your criminal records.